Thomas Howard, 4th Duke of Norfolk: Involvement in the Ridolfi plot and execution

 Shortly after Howard was released, Roberto Ridolfi, an Italian merchant and banker who lived in London at the time, contacted the Duke to negotiate his participation in the eponymous plot to free Mary, put her on the English throne and thus restore Catholicism in England.
 Ridolfi, a fervent Catholic who was also an agent of the Holy See, oversaw financing of the Rising of the North and had been plotting to overthrow Elizabeth since 1569, began preparing the Plot based on the Bull Regnans in Excelsis issued by Pope Pius V in February 1570, which excommunicated Elizabeth and urged Catholics to do all they could to depose her.
 The Spanish intelligence service was going to participate.
 Howard had already come into contact with Philip II of Spain regarding a proposed invasion of England with troops commanded by Fernando Alvarez de Toledo y Pimentel, 3rd Duke of Alba, who was based in the Spanish Netherlands.

-During the negotiations, Norfolk gave Ridolfi verbal assurances that he was a Catholic, despite the fact that he had been educated as a Protestant.
+Secret Vatican documents and Spanish General Archive of Simancas documents confirm that Howard was privately declared himself a Catholic to secure the support of the Pope and Philip II.
+Knowing that Pius V would not authorize the marriage between Mary and a Protestant (the Pope had already expressed his displeasure with Mary's marriage to the Protestant Earl of Bothwell), Ridolfi acted as an intermediary by personally traveling to Rome to present to Pius with letters and verbal assurances—authorized by Norfolk—stating that the Duke was a secret Catholic who had only conformed to the Church of England for political survival.
+The Pope, although remaining cautious because both Howard and Mary had already been married three times respectively, gave his approval to the marriage project and plot, seeing it as an opportunity to try to restore Catholicism in England if Elizabeth fell and the Duke and Mary ascended to the throne.

 After some hesitation, Howard placed himself at the head of the conspirators; and in return for his services he asked the Spanish king "to approve of my own marriage with the Queen of Scots.“.

 In March 1571, the Elizabethan government's intelligence network warned that a plot against the Queen's life was being prepared.
 By gaining the confidence of Spain's ambassador to England, John Hawkins learned the details of the conspiracy and notified the government so as to arrest the plotters.
 Elizabeth was also sent a private letter warning by Cosimo I de' Medici, Grand Duke of Tuscany, who had learned of the plot against her.
 Charles Baillie, Ridolfi's messenger, was arrested on c.12 April 1571 at Dover for carrying compromising letters, and by the use of torture and prison informers such as William Herle, he was forced to reveal the cipher of the messages he carried.